Be sure to use only gentle pressure when massaging breast tissue to prevent further inflammation or trauma.

 Additionally, mamas with oversupply are at greater risk of milk stasis, where milk builds up in the breast, which can lead to engorgement, blocked ducts and mastitis.
 Midwife, nurse and lactation consultant Kate Visser says that gentle breast massage with a Lactamo can help break the milk up and send it in the right direction, as well as provide relief for sore spots.

-Using Lactamo for oversupply
+Using Lactamo for oversupply: easy to follow animation

 How to use Lactamo for oversupply in six easy steps